efox4335/edsa/README.md

 Untested.

 ## Usage
-Must include `edsa.h` in `include/` from install directory provided.
-Must link aginst either `libedsa_shared.so` or `libedsa_static.a` from `lib/` from install directory provided.
+Must include `edsa.h` in `include/` from the install directory provided.
+Must link aginst either `libedsa_shared.so` or `libedsa_static.a` from `lib/` from the install directory provided.
 Should not be used to store sensitive information.

+All functions return `size_t` indicating the functions state upon returning.
+A full list of return codes can be found in `edsa_error_codes.h` in `include/` from the install directory provided.

 ## exparr
 To use exparr a vairable of type `edsa_exparr *` will need to be created.